Vascular Plants of the Gila Wilderness

 None

 Typha domingensis looks similar to Typha latifolia except that the pistillate and staminate portions of the flowering spike are separated by a bare area of the stem about 2cm long when mature.
-There are also other difference in the leaf that are more difficult to see.
+Typha domingensis has conspicuous glands at the upper ends of the leaf sheaths and lower portion of the blades.
 The two species can be found growing together or within a few miles of each other.
 Both are found in moist areas or in shallow water or mud.

 Please click on an image for a larger file.